 1. Keep It Brief

 Reducing customer effort begins with your agent’s greeting.
-The greeting sets the tone of the conversation, so if it’s long-winded or muddled, your agent is placing undue burden on the customer.
+The greeting sets the tone of the conversation, so if it’s long-winded or muddled, your agent is placing an undue burden on the customer.
 Once the conversation has commenced, keeping responses to the point is key to providing a positive customer experience.
 As mentioned earlier, being brief doesn’t mean being clipped.
 The goal is to provide enough information to the customer in an efficient, yet courteous, manner.

 Keeping it brief is especially important when working with a frustrated customer.
 A simple “I’m sorry” has more impact than a convoluted, over-worded apology.